amfasis/lyrc/readme.md

 I was using LIRC to send IR-pulses to my amplifier, using the Android app [LIRC client](https://play.google.com/store/apps/details?id=com.chham.lirc_client).
 This is what LYRC can also do.
 I know LIRC can do more than that, also sending actual key events as user input.
 Since I don't use that part, I also did not attempt to implement anything for that in Lyrc, and honestly I don't think it is possible with Python.

+This project was inspired by `irrp.py` from http://abyz.co.uk/rpi/pigpio/examples.html#Python_irrp_py (unfortunately the link has died)

 ## Features
 - **Send IR-pulses on GPIO using Pigpio**
 - **Start and stop Pigpio deamon.** I found running Pigpio daemon all the time eats 10% of my Raspberry Pi's CPU.